 A Bad Roof Will Scare Off Buyers

 In many cases, a bad roof is a deal breaker for buyers.
 When potential buyers see missing or sagging shingles, they wonder what else could be wrong with the house.
-A tired, worn-out roof gives the impression that the rest of the home is also worn and in need of repair.
-Few buyers want to invest in a home that could have moisture damage, mold or even structural issues lurking beneath the surface.
+A tired, worn-out roof gives the impression that the rest of the home is also worn-out and in need of repair.
+Few buyers want to invest in a home that could have moisture damage, mold, or even structural issues lurking beneath the surface.

 A New Roof Design Will Boost Your Home’s Value

-On the flipside, a new roof design will attract buyers and perhaps even help them overlook your home’s blemishes.
+On the flip side, a new roof design will attract buyers and perhaps even help them overlook your home’s blemishes.
 This is also why it’s important to work with an experienced roofing contractor.
 If buyers know your roof was properly installed, they’re more likely to make an offer.

 A new roof may seem more like a structural fix than an aesthetic upgrade, but today’s roofing designs can dramatically change the look of a home.
 Owens Corning™ Duration® Designer Colors will make your property stand out in a crowded real estate market.

-Call Nu Look Home Design Today to Schedule a Home Roofing Consultation
+Call Nu Look Home Design Today To Schedule a Home Roofing Consultation